Academic Advising

 Jessica Shipley

 Jessica has been working in higher education since 2010 and joined ASU in 2013.
-She serves as the Assistant Director for Academic Services for the School of Molecular Sciences where she manages the academic advising team.
-She earned her AAS degree in Culinary Studies from Estrella Mountain Community College, her B.S. in Hotel and Restaurant Management from Northern Arizona University, and her M.Ed. in Higher and Post-Secondary Education from ASU.
-She has served in various volunteer roles at ASU including the Chair for the Council of Academic Advisors and currently serves as a Student Organization Advisor for AZNA Dance.
+She serves as the Associate Director for Academic Services for the School of Molecular Sciences where she manages the academic advising team.
+She earned her AAS degree in Culinary Studies, her B.S. in Hotel and Restaurant Management, and her M.Ed. in Higher and Post-Secondary Education.
 Her advising philosophy is to make sure that every encounter she has with students leaves a lasting, positive impact in their life to further their academic journey.
-In her spare time, she loves to play volleyball, play her Nintendo Switch Lite, check out new brunch spots with family and friends, and collect superhero stuff.
+In her spare time, she loves to play fantasy football and sports like volleyball, play her Nintendo Switch Lite, check out new brunch spots, and collect nerdy stuff to add to her office collection.

-Sarah is an Arizona native who has had a passion for supporting students since her undergraduate career.
-While earning a Bachelor of Science in Psychology, and during her studies for a Master of Art in School Counseling, Sarah continually sought opportunities to help students achieve their academic goals.
-Now, she is excited to be supporting the students of the School of Molecular Science to achieve these goals too.
+Sarah is an Arizona local who has had a passion for supporting students since her undergraduate career.
+While earning a B.S. in Psychology as well as during her studies for a M.A. in School Counseling, Sarah continually sought opportunities to help students achieve their academic goals.
+These lead her to many memorable moments including her time in the Arizona-Kansai Anti-Cyberbullying Project, which Sarah was able to present on at the 2018 International Bullying Prevention Association conference.
+Now, she is excited to support students in the School of Molecular Sciences to achieve their goals.
 When Sarah isn't in the office she loves spending her time with her two cats Daisy and Lex, reading, and drawing.

 Jenna Simmons